c6o/sample-project/README.md

 kubectl -n sample project apply -f ./k8s/loadbalance
 ```

-You will then need to obtain the TraefikV2 ingress IP address or the LoadBalancer IP address and go to http://<IP ADDRESS> in a browser.
+You will then need to obtain the TraefikV2 ingress IP address or the LoadBalancer IP address and go to http://IP-ADDRESS in a browser.